celo-org/optics-monorepo/docs/architecture.md

 5. Enforce the message format
 6. Ensure messages are processed in order
 7. Dispatch messages to their destination
 8. Expose a "disconnect" feature
+9. Future: recover from `FAILED` state

 ### Off-chain (Agents)